LeonAppDev/woocommerce-bnz-buyline-payment-gateway/readme.txt

 == Description ==

 Attaches custom payment gateway for BNZ Buyline to the WooCommerce plugin.
 Secure payment connection through BNZ Buyline to avoid costly SSL certificates.
 [More info on BNZ Buyline here](https://www.bnz.co.nz/business-banking/cards-and-payments/merchant-services/buy-line-hosted)
-Has been tested on WooCommerce 2.2.4.
-You should deactivate this plugin before updating WooCommerce core
+Has been tested on WooCommerce 2.2.10

 == Installation ==